‘Teen Wolf’ Season 6B Spoilers: New Alpha Liam Struggles Without Scott, Stiles

 — Stydia News (@StydiaNews) February 1, 2017

-As for Stiles’ future, Jeff Davis continues to remain tight lipped about Dylan O’Brien’s rumored exit from the show.
+As for Stiles’ future, Jeff Davis continues to remain tight-lipped about Dylan O’Brien’s rumored exit from the show.
 Even after that highly anticipated Stydia kiss finally happened in the Teen Wolf Season 6 winter finale, Davis said that no one knows what the future holds for the two.

 O’Brien could be leaving the show ahead of the series finale but that does not mean that Stiles and Lydia’s (Holland Roden) story is over.
 Hollywood Life wondered if it would be possible to show more of their relationship, even if it meant just seeing things from Lydia’s point of view.